FrancoOu/React/README.md

 2. Pass parameters to route component
 3. Passing through **state** will not show the parameters in url
 4. programmatic routing basically depends on **props.history.push()/replace()/goBack()/goForward()**

+#### 25-26/12/2022
+1. Merry Christmas!
+2. Have gone through some UI components and built a very ugly website including some very basic routing